Irishworm/CS171/Assignment2/README.md

-Create program that contains a paddle that moves vertically
+Create a program that contains a paddle that moves vertically 6.00/6.00